yaca-systems/altV-yaca-js/README.md

 #### `YACA:MOVED_CHANNEL`

-Emits when the player moved a channel.
+Emits when the player moved to a channel.

 | Parameter          | Type      | Description             |
 | ---------          | --------- | ----------------------- |